jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Current Priorities
-- Optimize pathing:
+- Pathfinding:
-    - Allow walkingpolys to try to cast another line on a target and branch again even on the same polygon
+    - Prevent moving through a polygon if you start on it's edge
 - Dad:
     - Little health and mana bars above all units
     - Prevent from casting if the last card is a modifier